stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

 The `stash-trigger-ss-backup` CronJob will trigger a backup on each scheduled slot by creating a `BackupSession` object.
 The sidecar container watches for the `BackupSession` object.
 When it finds one, it will take backup immediately.

 Wait for the next schedule for the backup.
-Run the following command to watch `BackupSession` object,
+Run the following command to watch the `BackupSession` object,

 ```bash
 $ kubectl get backupsession -n prod -w